- How can I get more information about Camp Milldale?

 What are the bus pick-up and drop-off times?

-Express bus service from the Park Heights JCC, Owings Mills JCC, Chizuk Amuno and NEW FOR 2013 Bet Yeladim in Columbia is available for your convenience.
+Express bus service from the Park Heights JCC, Owings Mills JCC, and Chizuk Amuno.
 This non-stop direct ride cuts your camper’s time significantly.
 You will not be charged for Early Drop-Off or Late-Stay if you drop-off and pick-up at the designated times.

 Back to top